New Tax Reporting Rules Start in 2022 for Payments by PayPal and Other Third-Party Payment Providers

 The same goes for short-term rental hosts who use online platforms like Airbnb and VRBO to book and bill their guests.
 Likewise for online platforms used to sell goods, like eBay and Etsy.

-1099-K Reporting Hole Closes Starting 2022
+1099-K Reporting Hole Closed As of 2022

-The 1099-K reporting hole closes in 2022.
-Starting January 1, 2022, the $20,000/200 transactions rule ends.
-Instead, a TPSO, like PayPal, will have to file a 1099-K if a recipient is paid $600 or more during the year for goods and services, with no minimum number of transactions requirement.
+The 1099-K reporting hole closed in 2022.
+Starting January 1, 2022, the $20,000/200 transactions rule ended.
+Instead, a TPSO, like PayPal, has to file a 1099-K if a recipient is paid $600 or more during the year for goods and services, with no minimum number of transactions requirement.
 So, even a single transaction for $600 or more will require a 1099-K.

-Many millions of additional forms 1099-K will have to be filed starting in 2023 to report payments made in 2022.
+Many millions of additional forms 1099-K had to be filed starting in 2023 to report payments made in 2022.
 But don't worry about a 1099-K getting filed if you use PayPal or a similar service to reimburse friends or relatives for expenses or make charitable contributions.
 1099-K forms only have to be filed for transactions for goods and services.

 Talk to a Tax Attorney